 San Marcos, TX 78666-4684

 All applicants must hold a baccalaureate degree from a regionally accredited university.
-A minimum of a 3.0 GPA on the last 60 undergraduate semester hours of letter-grade work earned at a four-year college or university before receipt of a Bachelor's (plus any previously completed graduate or professional work) is required.
+A minimum of a 3.0 GPA on the last 60 undergraduate semester hours of letter-grade work earned at a four-year college or university before receipt of a Bachelor's (plus any previously completed graduate work) is required.

 Applicants who have not yet graduated with a bachelor’s degree should send the transcript with the most recently completed semester’s grades.
 The Graduate College will only calculate an applicant’s GPA after the last long (Spring or Fall) semester of coursework prior to graduation has been completed.
 For example: Applicants who apply for a program that will begin Fall 2016 and expect to graduate in May 2016 should send transcripts with the Fall 2015 grades.
 If transcripts are submitted without this information, applicants will be notified and the application will not be considered complete until the updated transcript has been received.

 The Anthropology program requires an official Graduate Record Exam (GRE) score to be submitted prior to admission consideration with a preferred score of 300 (verbal and quantitative combined).
 If you took the GRE within the last five years and prior to the new examination, the following preferred score will be considered - preferred score of 1000 (verbal and quantitative combined).
 The GRE score is valid for five years after the exam date.
 GRE scores must be sent directly from the Educational Testing Service in Princeton, New Jersey, to our Graduate College.
 The college code for Texas State is 006667.
 The Educational Testing Service can be contacted at www.ets.org/gre.
 Texas State applicants are required to take only the General Test.